statamic/docs/content/collections/docs/oauth.md

 template: page
 id: 3dbb14fd-a762-4891-bce1-daf13b8c5981
 blueprint: page
+pro: true
 ---
-Statamic lets your users authenticate with OAuth using [Laravel Socialite](https://github.com/laravel/socialite).
+## Overview

-Out of the box, Statamic supports the bundled with Socialite providers (Facebook, Twitter, Google, LinkedIn, GitHub, and Bitbucket).
+Statamic supports OAuth authentication via [Laravel Socialite](https://github.com/laravel/socialite), which includes support for Facebook, Twitter, Google, LinkedIn, GitHub, and Bitbucket.

-The [Socialite Providers][socialite-providers] Github organization contains over 100 additional providers requiring minimal effort to install.
+The [Socialite Providers][socialite-providers] Github organization contains over 100 additional pre-built providers that you can take advantage of as well.

-Finally, if you require a provider not on the list, you may write your own.
+If you require a provider not on the list, (perhaps you need a custom one for your own application) you may [create your own provider](#custom-providers).

-## Installation
+## Installing Socialite

-Install Laravel Socialite:
+Install Socialite with the following Composer command:

 ``` shell
 composer require laravel/socialite